 Floaters And Anxiety

-Eye floaters, such as spots, specks, squiggly lines, strings, and cobwebs are common eye symptoms, including signs of anxiety disorder.
+Eye floaters, such as spots, specks, squiggly lines, strings, cobwebs, and other things that interfere with your vision are common eye symptoms, including signs of anxiety disorder.

 This article explains the link between floaters and anxiety.